 (ii) Contains classified software directly related to defense articles in this subchapter or 600 series items subject to the EAR; or

 (iii) Is being developed using classified information.
-“Classified” means classified pursuant to Executive Order 13526, or predecessor order, and a security classification guide developed pursuant thereto or equivalent, or to the corresponding classification rules of another government or international organization.

 Note 1 to paragraph (f):

 Parts, components, accessories, attachments, associated equipment, and systems specially designed for vessels described in this category but not listed in paragraph (f) are subject to the EAR under ECCN 8A609.